 Although Lurelle Guild’s specialty was designing items in a “modernistic” style, he once admitted that “the ingenious craftsmanship and artistry of early Americans” influenced his designs.
 A long-time resident of Darien/Norton, Connecticut, he would also become a leading authority of American antiques, with his name appearing nearly monthly in national magazines such as the Ladies Home Journal, Country Life, Better Homes and Gardens, and Good Housekeeping.
 Not only would Guild write or illustrate dozens of articles and books on the subject, but in doing so, would form an impressive collection of this material himself.
 A contemporary of fellow antiquarians whose collections became institutions, like Henry Ford (The Henry Ford), the Wells Brothers (Old Sturbridge Village), Henry Francis du Pont (Winterthur Museum), and other leading collectors of the 1920s and 1930s (including Preservation Long Island’s own Howard Sherwood), he did not just collect antiques, but historic buildings and their components as well.

-Although he only started collecting in 1924, by 1931 Guild’s Milestone Village was well on its way to becoming a town of nearly a dozen “Early American” buildings assembled around a “typical” New England village green.
+Although he only started collecting in 1924, Guild’s Milestone Village was well on its way to becoming a town of nearly a dozen “Early American” buildings assembled around a “typical” New England village green by 1931.
 Guild’s own home, Milestone House (originally built ca. 1690), was purchased for $1,000, totally disassembled, and moved from Stratford to his residence in Darien.
 In addition, he built numerous new “antique” houses nearby, always incorporating historic building components.

 Guild’s collection exhibited the breadth of American style, beauty, industry, and technology.
 Among the highlights of his collection were a Concord Coach built in 1851; three fire pumpers built between 1750 and 1860, one of which is on display at the Nassau County Firefighters Museum; and even a circa 1680 chest attributed to Peter Blin of Wethersfield, Connecticut.
 A wooden printing press (now in the Smithsonian National Museum of American History) built around 1811 by Francis Shield of New York City was probably used in Brooklyn to print Alden Spooner’s Long Island Star newspaper.
 Everything from ship’s figureheads to tools, bonnets, needlework, paintings, farm equipment, lighting devices, toys, patent models, pottery, glassware, furniture, musical instruments, tinware, pewter, and even jet earrings could be found furnishing Milestone Village.